WHO WAS SAINT PATRICK?

 While working with the animals in Ireland, Patrick had a dream.
 In the dream, God revealed to him that he would be going back home on a ship.
 And that’s just what happened.
 He escaped and found the ship.
 However, at first, the crew of the ship wouldn’t allow him to board.
 As a result, Patrick went to where he was staying and prayed.
 A short time later, the crew came looking for him and said he could come along with them on the ship.

 While on the voyage home, part of which was on land, he and his comrades were starving and losing faith.
 Patrick prayed to God and, shortly thereafter, they came upon a herd of pigs.
-Patrick saw this as an answer to prayer and as an opportunity to witness to the people he was traveling with.
+Patrick saw this as an answer to prayer and as an opportunity to witness to the people he was travelling with.
 The meat from the pigs sustained them, along with wild honey, until they arrived at their destination.
 Patrick states in his “Confession” that he did not eat the wild honey.

 Patrick's Spiritual Battle